hehonghui/android-tech-frontier/others/深入浅出Android 新特性-Transition-Part-1/readme.md

    Your browser does not implement html5 video.
 </ video>

-- The exit and reenter content transitions for activity A (the calling activity) are both null.
-We can tell because the non-shared views in A are not animated when the user exits and reenters the activity.2

-- The enter content transition for activity B (the called activity) uses a custom slide-in transition that shuffles the list items into place from the bottom of the screen.

-- The return content transition for activity B is a TransitionSet that plays two child transitions in parallel: a Slide(Gravity.TOP) transition targeting the views in the top half of the activity and a Slide(Gravity.BOTTOM) transition targeting the views in the bottom half of the activity.
-The result is that the activity appears to "break in half" when the user clicks the back button and returns to activity A.

-- The enter and return shared element transitions both use a ChangeImageTransform, causing the ImageView to be animated seamlessly between the two activities.

 - **A**(调用Activity) 的**退出**和**重新进入** Content Transition 都是 **null**。因为用户退出和重新进入时 Activity A中的非共享视图没有动画效果。<a id="2" href="#b2">(2)</a>